npm/rfcs/accepted/0005-update-package-json.md

 I have not looked into the code yet, and would appreciate help or guidance with this.

 <!--
-Give a high-level overview of implementaion requirements and concerns.
+Give a high-level overview of implementation requirements and concerns.
 Be specific about areas of code that need to change, and what their potential effects are.
 Discuss which repositories and sub-components will be affected, and what its overall code effect might be.

 THIS SECTION IS REQUIRED FOR RATIFICATION -- you can skip it if you don't know the technical details when first submitting the proposal, but it must be there before it's accepted
 -->